 If you are looking for an easy to follow face mask tutorial, check these out!
 One is video only and the other is the full set of instructions to make an easy to make DIY face mask.

 Both masks have a nose bridge and a filter pocket.
-The video tutorial is for a fitted face mask that is light-weight and has a filter pocket.

 When the Corona Virus first reared up and people were in a panic I ended up having to travel that week.
 I will admit, I was really scared to do it – but we were having a family emergency and it wasn’t an optional trip.